Great Southwest Furniture Design Logo

 The talent of three brothers goes into each piece of furniture produced at Great Southwest Furniture Design in Albuquerque.

 There's Julian Reyes, who designs and painstakingly carves his New Mexican-style tables, chairs beds and media cabinets for walk-in and custom clients.
-There's Humberto, who takes care of the business end of the company at 2205 Candelaria NE.
-And there's Gabriel, who manages the wood shop.

 Together the brothers have been in business for seven years, first in Tijeras as Route 66 Design and now in the heights as great southwest for the past year.
 Twelve years ago, the three emigrated to Albuquerque from Torreon, Mexico, to join relatives who lived here.